 SERENDIPITY

-Serendipity is a new opera in development by Tash Atkins, inspired by the life of Mademoiselle Julie Maupin, a cross-dressing, sword-wielding opera singer and queer icon of 17th-century France.
-Julie’s story offers a rare historical lens on multi-gender attraction, fluid gender presentation, and openly queer joy in a time that suppressed it.
+Serendipity offers a rare lens on queerness in opera, found family, fluid gender presentation, and openly queer joy.
 This work seeks to celebrate that joy while expanding queer representation on stage, creating roles specifically for queer performers, and exploring accessibility in both music-making and performance.

 The work features four principal characters (Julie, Lou, Francis, and Marie) and a chorus of four (Bernard, Dion, Maude, and Prue).
 The music will be developed collaboratively and will aim to genre-cross, drawing early inspiration from Virginia Gay's Cyrano, Morgan Lloyd Malcolm's Emilia, Hadestown and operatic works such as Der Rosenkavalier.
 Rather than a traditional orchestra, the show will feature a musical-style band scored for a small ensemble to create a contemporary sound.
 Vocal writing will prioritise voice type over gender, allowing full casting fluidity and eliminating restrictive expectations around physical appearance.